-The Pension Committee meets at least annually and reports to Bell's Pension Management Committee, as delegated by the PFC.
-In accordance with its mandate, the Committee reviews the results of the funding actuarial valuation and the COLA actuarial valuation, and reviews the Plan's investment performance and other administrative aspects of the Plan.
+The Pension Committee meets at least annually and reports to Bell's Pension Management Committee, as delegated by the RPFC.
+The latest annual meeting was held in September 2021.
+In accordance with its mandate, the Committee reviews the results of the funding actuarial valuation and the cost-of-living pension benefit adjustments, and reviews the Plan's investment performance and other administrative aspects of the Plan.